mahesh-panchal/ELIXIR-SCO-spatial-omics/README.md

 ## Repository Structure

 - `data`: Contains scripts to fetch data used in the workshop.
-- `modules`: Contains the workshop modules in Jupyter and Quarto formats.
+- `tutorials`: Contains the workshop tutorials in Marimo notebook (python) and Quarto notebook (R) formats.